 - Yearlong course (430D; 8 credits)—4 credits each semester

 - Yearlong course (432D; 12 credits)—6 credits in each semester

 Not all departments offer all options; consult the course catalog or ask the director of honors in your department.

-While you may enroll in the course during registration in the semester before you start your project, your proposal must be approved by your department or program and the Subcommittee on Honors and Independent Programs (SHIP) before you are officially registred in the course, usually during the third week of the semester in which you start your thesis.
+Your proposal must be approved by your department or program and the Subcommittee on Honors and Independent Programs (SHIP) before you are officially registered in the course, usually during the third week of the semester in which you start your thesis.

 Developing an Honors Thesis from a Special Studies or Senior Seminar Paper

 You may, with the endorsement of your adviser, transform a successful first-semester project (4 credits) in your major into an honors thesis (4 credits) in your major in the second semester of your senior year.
-You will need to submit an honors proposal to your department by the first day of the second semester of your senior year or sooner if required by your department.
+You will need to submit an honors proposal and application to your department by the first day of the second semester of your senior year or sooner if required by your department.
 If approved, you will have one semester of the thesis/project course on record in the semester in which you are officially enrolled as an honors student.
 There is no change to the first-semester special studies or seminar.
 This is not an option for continuing work undertaken at another institution (includes the 5-Colleges).

 Consult the directors of honors list above if you are interested in this possibility.

 All thesis projects are archived electronically at the Smith Libraries.
 The library needs permission from you in order to catalog your thesis.
 You must sign the Smith College Libraries Permission Form for Honors Project.
 Deliver a hard copy to Mary Lou Bouley, Collection Services, Neilson Library.
 If you do not submit the form your thesis project cannot be catalogued.

 The library offers a variety of resources to assist students with honors projects.